git-town/git-town/website/src/commands/switch.md

 # git town switch

+_git town switch [--merge] [--all] [--type] [branch name regex...]_

-The _switch_ command displays the branch hierarchy on your machine and allows switching the current Git workspace to another local Git branch.
-Unlike [git-switch](https://git-scm.com/docs/git-switch), Git Town's switch command uses an ergonomic visual UI and supports VIM motion commands.
+The _switch_ command displays the branch hierarchy on your machine and allows switching the current Git workspace to another local Git branch using VIM motion commands.
+It can filter the list of branches to particular branch types and regular expression matches.

-`git town switch` does not allow switching to branches that are checked out in other worktrees and notifies you about uncommitted changes in your workspace in case you forgot to commit them to the current branch.
+`git town switch` reminds you about uncommitted changes in your workspace in case you forgot to commit them to the current branch.

-### Arguments
+### positional arguments

 `git town switch` interprets all positional arguments as regular expressions.
-It displays only the branches that match at least one of the regular expressions.
+When receiving regular expressions from the user, it displays only the branches that match at least one of the regular expressions.

 As an example, assuming all your branches start with `me-`, you can use this command to switch to one of them: